csula/cs1222-fall-2017/notes/sql-ddl.md

 ## Constraints

 * A constraint is any kind of *restriction* that is placed on the data that is inserted into a table
+    * The purpose of constraints is to ensure data integrity
 * **Entity constraints** ensure the value in a column meets some criteria compared to other rows in the table
     * Primary key
     * Unique